 Pain has been a consistent theme in my life for the last couple of weeks.

-For myself, pain isn’t something that I am good at processing.
-I’m a very optimistic and encouraging person!
+Personally, pain isn’t something that I have always been very good at processing.
+I’m naturally a very optimistic and encouraging person!
 Where some would see their glass half full or half empty, I see the glass half full, and half full of opportunity.
 I love that this is how God created me.

 On the negative side of that, my tendency when there is a painful situation is to make light of it by joking.
 Let’s be clear, this is not healthy.
 I’m just now beginning to understand that God’s intention isn’t for me to be hurt or in pain and just falsely erase it with positivity and optimism.
 Though these things aren’t bad, they don’t fully help you process the pain.